 The Eduk8 project includes the establishment of a Pool of Trainers consisting of ESN’ers who have completed special training courses.
 Through theoretical and practical education these trainers posses the knowledge and tools needed to carry out trainings within the network.
 The aim is to provide quality trainings for international students and ESN’ers at all levels of the network in oder to improve the network and its human resources and to provided ESN'ers with self development opportunities.

-The next Eduk8 training event will take place in Valencia organised by ESN UV from February 1st to February 4th 2013.
-This training will be open to every ESN'er.
+The next Eduk8 training for trainers event will take place in Timisoara, Romania organised by ESN Timisoara from August 14th to the 21st 2013.
+This training will be open to ESN'ers that have ateended to at least one training event and want to become an EduK8 Trainer.
 The inscriptions will open soon though events.esn.org

 In the next training event there will be 3 tracks for the participants to choose from.